LucileneDallarosa/automation-rest-assured-junit/README.md

 # Automation Code Challenge RestAssured
-This project aimed to automate the site https://www.interzoid.com/services/getweathercity
+This project aimed to automate the API result https://www.interzoid.com/services/getweathercity

 ## Steps
-* Access www.interzoid.com and create a free account (do not spend any money, use a 10minutemail.com e-mail account id if you need more than 25 tries).
+* Access www.interzoid.com and create a free account;
 * API that should be tested is available https://www.interzoid.com/services/getweathercity
 * Fill the request with these required fields with this information